nianziSUN/nianziSUN.github.io/_pages/about.md

 incentives, financial rewards, and influential honors to optimize the management strategies
   * Contacted official media, social organizations, and government departments to improve visibility as well as riskresistance of the company

-* 12/2019: The First Heren Social Survey Skill Competition
+* 12/2019: FG Consulting Company
   * Received entrance permission and demographic information from the chairmen of 3 village committees and interviewed 44 villagers with different socioeconomic statuses to know their current social networks
-  * Gathered the information and made charts to display the distribution of Sino-foreign corporations in education, and won an award by a comprehensive research design
+  * Gathered the information and made charts to display the distribution of Sino-foreign corporations in education, and won an award for a comprehensive research design

 Work Experience
 ------